-Twenty years ago, Los Angeles erupted into violence hours after police officers were acquitted of brutally beating Rodney King, an event that was captured on video and spread across media outlets.
+Twenty five years ago, Los Angeles erupted into violence hours after police officers were acquitted of brutally beating Rodney King, an event that was captured on video and spread across media outlets.
 The image of the assault, as well as a city on fire, caught the world’s attention.
 But the tragic moment didn’t tell the world about the decades that preceded it—decades of disinvestment and neglect—which left South LA’s families powerless, without a voice in government or much hope for the future.

 That story, of boarded up businesses and a dismantled safety net, had yet to be told.
 And in 1993, a small group of local activists decided to tell it—and to reclaim it in order to overcome systemic economic injustice in the region and to restore the promise of South LA’s long-term health and success.